MySQL Count() Function

 WHERE conditions: It is optional.
 It specifies the conditions that must be fulfilled for the records to be selected.

 MySQL count() function example

-Here, you can see that that the COUNT function calculates the total number of officers in the table.
+Execute the following query that uses the COUNT(expression) function to calculates the total number of employees name available in the table:

 Execute the following statement that returns all rows from the employee table and WHERE clause specifies the rows whose value in the column emp_age is greater than 32:

 This statement uses the COUNT(distinct expression) function that counts the Non-Null and distinct rows in the column emp_age: